Funding opportunity

 Background

-The Medical Research Council (MRC) is committed to supporting the development, scale-up, and delivery of advanced therapies (ATs) to patients.
+The Medial Research Council (MRC) is committed to supporting the development, scale-up, and delivery of Advanced Therapies (ATs) to patients.
 This initiative leverages MRC’s longstanding investment in toxicology and AT to facilitate the translation of discovery science into clinically relevant outcomes and to enhance skills in regulatory science for ATs.

 Current safety and toxicological assessments do not adequately address novel medicines like ATs, restricting innovation and patient benefit.
-To overcome these limitations, the following three interconnected focus areas are needed:
+To overcome these limitations, three interconnected focus areas are needed:

 • understanding the mechanisms influencing the safety and toxicity of ATs